Professor Chris Brooks

 Profile & Expertise

-Chris Brooks is Professor of Finance, Deputy Head of School and Director of Research at the ICMA Centre.
+Chris Brooks is Professor of Finance at the ICMA Centre and Director of Research for the Henley Business School.
+He is also Vice President of the British Accounting and Finance Association.
 He was formerly Professor of Finance at the Cass Business School, London.
 He holds a PhD and a BA in Economics and Econometrics, both from the University of Reading.
 His areas of research interest include asset pricing, fund management, behavioural finance, financial history, and econometric analysis and modelling in finance and real estate.
-He has published widely in these areas, and has over a hundred articles in leading academic and practitioner journals including the Journal of Business, Economic Journal, Financial Analysts Journal, Journal of Banking and Finance, and Journal of Empirical Finance.
+He has published widely in these areas, and has over a hundred articles in leading academic and practitioner journals.
 Chris is Associate Editor of several journals, including the JBFA, the International Journal of Forecasting and the British Accounting Review.
-He was a member of the RAE2008 Accounting and Finance sub-panel and is a member of the REF2014 Business and Management sub-panel.
-Chris acts as consultant for various banks, corporations and professional bodies in the fields of finance, real estate, and econometrics.
+He was a member of the RAE2008 Accounting and Finance sub-panel and of the REF2014 Business and Management sub-panel.
+Chris has secured over a million pounds of competitive grant funding and acts as consultant for various banks, corporations and professional bodies in the fields of finance, real estate, and econometrics.

-Chris is probably best known as author of the first introductory econometrics textbook targeted at finance students, “Introductory Econometrics for Finance“ (2014, Cambridge University Press), which is now in its third edition and has now sold over 50,000 copies worldwide.
+Chris developed a wide range of modules delivered at the ICMA Centre, has taught undergraduates, postgraduates and executives, and has supervised more than 20 PhD students through to successful completion.
+He is also a Senior Fellow of the Higher Education Academy but is probably best known as author of the first introductory-level econometrics textbook targeted at finance students, “Introductory Econometrics for Finance“ (2014, Cambridge University Press), which is now in its third edition and has now sold over 60,000 copies worldwide.